nbeaver/why-linux-is-better/readme.rst

 Multics was case-sensitive because the ASCII standard included both an uppercase and a lowercase alphabet. [#Multics_case_sensitive]_

-Why was ASCII case-sensitive?
+Why did ASCII do this?
-It nearly wasn't.
+It was a close call, and almost didn't happen.

-Early telegraphy codes did not distinguish upper and lowercase because it would have slowed transmission speeds prohibitively.
+Telegraphy codes used uppercase only, or at least did not distinguish upper and lowercase.
+Even ITA2, an international standard from 1930, used a 5-bit code with a shift to switch between letters and figures, but not upper and lowercase. [#ITA2]_
+Similarly, punched cards used uppercase letters only.

 Encodings with different bit patterns for uppercase and lowercase had been proposed as early as 1959, [#Bemer_1959]_ though they were not widely implemented.
-For example, the IBM 7030 "Stretch" supercomputer used an 8-bit encoding that included interleaved uppercase and lowercase alphabets, and it was used at Los Alamos in 1961.
+For example, the IBM 7030 "Stretch" supercomputer used an 8-bit encoding that included interleaved uppercase and lowercase alphabets, and was used at Los Alamos as early as 1961.
 [#Stretch_supercomputer]_

-The ASCII committee concluded that 6-bit encodings (64 bit patterns) were insufficient to include both control characters and special characters in addition to the required 26 alphabetics and 10 numerics, so they decided to use a 7-bit code.
+Early on, ASCII committee concluded that 6-bit encodings (64 bit patterns) were insufficient to include both control characters and special characters in addition to the required 26 alphabetics and 10 numerics, so they decided to use a 7-bit code.
+However, ASCII was designed to include a useful 6-bit subset, which could only include single alphabet.

     The consideration of a 6-bit, 64-character graphic subset was important to the standards committee.
 If the ultimate decision was that columns 6